José Carreras Award

 José Carreras, who himself underwent a transplant procedure in Seattle, USA, in 1988, was instrumental in setting up the José Carreras Foundation in Barcelona.
 The Foundation has established a program of scholarships for scientists working in the field.
 He has also personally supported many other clinical and basic aspects of hematopoietic stem cell transplant activity on both sides of the Atlantic.

-The EHA-José Carreras Award was established to honor leading and active investigators in hematological research who have made a large contribution to hematology.
+The Jose Carreras Award was established to honor leaders in hematological research and is presented each year to an established and active investigator who has made an important contribution to hematology.

 Every year, the EHA Board selects a winner.
 The award is presented in the Opening Ceremony of the Annual Congress, in which the winner is invited to deliver a lecture.